RishiAhuja/intuitive-idea-of-LLs/README.md

-The idea behind the Container class is to create a dynamic string container that automatically manages memory allocation, similar to std::string but with custom concatenation behavior.
+The idea behind the Container class is to create a dynamic string container that automatically manages memory allocation, similar to strcat but with custom concatenation behavior.
 It addresses the limitation of fixed-size arrays by providing automatic expansion.

 #### Cloning
 ```cpp